Salvadorans vote in key legislative and municipal elections

-San Salvador (AFP) - Salvadorans cast ballots Sunday in legislative and municipal elections that will serve as a test of strength of leftist President Salvador Sanchez Ceren in his final year of office.
+San Salvador (AFP) - Salvadorans voted Sunday in legislative and municipal elections that will serve as a test of strength of leftist President Salvador Sanchez Ceren in his final year of office.

-Police and army troops were deployed across the country to provide security for the elections, the ninth since a 1992 peace accord ended a bloody 12-year civil war.
+Police and soldiers were deployed across the Central American country to provide security for the elections, the ninth since a 1992 peace accord ended a bloody 12-year civil war.

+About 5.1 million voters were eligible to take part in the vote, but turnout appeared low -- something an electoral official described as "normal" for legislative and municipal polls, for which turnout has never topped 50 percent.

+The first results were expected a few hours after the polls closed, but Sanchez Ceren had warned earlier in the day that an announcement of the final outcome could take time.

+"The process is a bit complicated.
+And results are not going to be immediate.
+We'll just have to wait a bit," the president said.

-At stake are all 84 seats in the single-chamber Congress and mayoralties and council seats in the tiny Central American country's 262 municipalities.
+At stake are all 84 seats in the single-chamber Congress and mayoralties and council seats in the tiny country's 262 municipalities.

-The main parties participating in the elections are the ruling Farabundo Marti National Liberation Movement, and the Republican Nationalist Alliance (ARENA), a conservative opposition party that is favored to make gains.
+The main parties that took part in the elections were the ruling Farabundo Marti National Liberation Movement (FMLN), and the Republican Nationalist Alliance (ARENA), a conservative opposition party that is favored to make gains.

 The two parties were deadly opponents during the civil war, with guerrilla groups under the banner of the FMLN fighting against a succession of US-backed governments.
 ARENA, for its part, was co-founded in 1981 by Roberto D'Aubuisson, a soldier linked to right-wing death squads.